A Time for Everything and Everything in its Time

-Athabasca University students and their tutors are busy people; these ideas will help both of you successfully integrate AU courses into your weekly 168 hours.
+Athabasca University students and their tutors are busy people; these ideas will help you successfully integrate AU courses into your weekly 168 hours.

 For a week or two jot down what you currently do in a day and how much time you spend at it; be honest with yourself.
 Count unexpected things like answering the phone, going for milk, the trip to the emergency room, the surprise party.
 Don't evaluate the activities yet.